A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Program Analysis

 \subsubsection{The Proof Rules}

-Before defining the proof rules we will define the auxiliary relation $\evalval$ alluded to above which will solve result values, producing a (possibly infinite) flat set.
+Before defining the proof rules we will define the auxiliary relation $\evalval$ alluded to above to solve result values, producing a (possibly infinite) flat set.
 We use $\evalval$ in the rules when concrete details of the result affect the next control step; this is only required for boolean conditions and function values.
 Note that the implementation will use a (quickly) computable approximation to this uncomputable function.

-\begin{definition}[$\evalval$] Define $\evalval(\reval)$ for the analysis to be $\evalval(\reval,\emptyset)$, which in turn is defined as the least fixed point of the monotone functional of Figure \ref{fig_evalvalanal}. $\evalval$ is undefined for cases of type mismatch, \emph{e.g.} projecting a number or adding records. \end{definition}
+\begin{definition}[Result Evaluation] Define $\evalval(\reval)$ for the analysis to be $\evalval(\reval,\emptyset)$, which in turn is defined as the least fixed point of the monotone functional of Figure \ref{fig_evalvalanal}. $\evalval$ is undefined for cases of type mismatch, \eg projecting a number or adding records. \end{definition}

 The $M$ mapping in the figure caches all the recurrence parents and the $\stub$ evaluation unrolls the recurrence.
-For a final program result all stubs will have a parent in the tree, but when evaluating conditional expressions mid-evaluation some stubs may not yet have parents; in this case the value is arbitrary.
+For a final program result, all stubs will have a parent in the tree, but when evaluating conditional expressions mid-evaluation some stubs may not yet have parents; in this case the value is arbitrary.
 Note that there could be unbounded cycles so we specify we are taking the least fixed point of the above monotone functional.
 For this reason, $\evalval$ is not computable.
 We will cover how we approximate $\evalval$ when we describe our implementation.
 We may now define the extended all-paths analysis rules.

 \begin{definition} Relation $\stk, \sfrags, \visited \vdashea \expr \steps \reval \globs \sfrags$ is defined by the rules of Figure \ref{fig_steps_analysis_extended}. \end{definition}